 - When the olive oil is hot, swirl the pan a little bit so the oil can cover the bottom of the pan.

-- Add the 100g (around 1/2 cup) of the batter to the pan and fry for 3-4 minutes on each side or until golden brown and crunchy on the outside.
+- Add the 100g (around 1/2 cup) of the batter to the pan, then quickly sprinkle dried thyme and rosemary on top.
+Fry for 3-4 minutes on each side or until golden brown and crunchy on the outside.
 Continue until you use all the butter.

 - Take it out of the heat.
 Enjoy it as it is or add toppings.